So they bought a federal candidate, now what?

 Sarah oversee's data and research for OpenSecrets.org.
 Previously, she researched lobbying and the revolving door.
 Prior to joining OpenSecrets, Sarah was a doctoral student at the Ohio State University, where she also taught undergraduate political science courses.
 She received her Ph.D. from Ohio State in 2014 and her B.A. in political science and biology in 2006. @aksarahb

-Jacob Fenton is lead developer of The Investigative Reporting Workshop's Public Accountability Project.
-He's worked previously as Editorial Engineer at The Sunlight Foundation, as Director of Computer-Assisted Reporting at IRW, and as a reporter and editor in Pennsylvania.
-In 2015 he was a JSK Fellow at Stanford, where he worked on structured data extraction and machine learning.
+Jacob Fenton is the lead developer of The Investigative Reporting Workshop’s Public Accountability Project.
+He’s worked previously as Editorial Engineer at The Sunlight Foundation, as Director of Computer-Assisted Reporting at IRW, and as a reporter and editor for newspapers in Pennsylvania and California.
+In 2015/16 he was a JSK Fellow at Stanford.
+He's based in Portland, Oregon.

 Christopher Schnaars is a database editor with the USA TODAY Network, where he dabbles with campaign finance data, assists other reporters with data analysis and occasionally writes semi-functional Python code. @chrisschnaars